Pine Documentation

 Integrations that continuously breach rate limits will be disconnected to protect against extensions that may have entered an infinite request loop that would slow down the entire application.

-Pine prioritizes security by running extensions within a sandboxed element with the allow-downloads
+Pine prioritizes security by running extensions within a sandboxed element with the allow-downloads, allow-scripts, and allow-same-origin permissions.

 This means that extensions cannot display popups or navigate the top-level browsing context.
 Please consult the property to learn more about the different restrictions placed on extensions.